 Before Filing a Complaint

-The Alberta Ombudsman objectively investigates complaints to determine whether a public agency in question has acted fairly and reasonably, and whether their actions and decisions were consistent with relevant legislation, policies and procedures.
-Impartial and independent from government, the Ombudsman is open, approachable and responsive to the questions and concerns of all Albertans.
+His office objectively investigates complaints to determine whether the organization in question has acted fairly and reasonably, and whether their actions and decisions were consistent with relevant legislation, policies, and procedures.
+We are independent from the government, and we work to ensure public services are fair for everyone.

 What We Do

-• We do conduct thorough, impartial and independent investigations of complaints
+• We conduct impartial and independent investigations into complaints.

 What We Don’t Do

-• We do not act as an advocate for complainants or represent government departments or professional organizations.
+• We don’t act as an advocate for complainants, government departments or professional organizations.

 • Alberta provincial government departments, agencies, boards, and commissions